eshkarn1/CryptoPrice/README.md

 # CryptoPrice

 CryptoPrice is a project aimed at providing users with real-time cryptocurrency price information.
-Utilizing various APIs, this application offers up-to-date prices, historical data, and market trends for a wide range of cryptocurrencies.
+Utilizing Swagger UI from Blockchain API

 ## Features